 Since the arrival of West Nile virus in Contra Costa County in 2004, 22 people have been documented with the disease and two have died.
-This year in California three people have been documented with the virus so far, as well as 268 dead birds, 86 samples of mosquitoes, four sentinel chickens and one horse.
+This year in California one person has been documented with the virus so far, as well as 184 dead birds, 57 samples of mosquitoes, two sentinel chickens and one horse.
+Last year at this time, there were two people confirmed with the virus, along with 100 dead birds, 73 samples of mosquitoes, and four sentinel chickens.